DASSL/LearnDB/README.md

 3) Install LearnDB by running the following command from the `src` directory in your clone of this repo: `npm install`
 4) Start LearnDB using the following command: `npm start`

-The web server will now be listening on `localhost:5000` unless you specified another domain or port
+By default, the web server listens on `localhost:5000`, unless a different IP address and port are specified in code or in the environment.